alecjacobson/geometry-processing-registration/README.md

 them against a rotation matrix <img src="./tex/6423e0d54c2545769ad013e5f6a4cf94.svg?invert_in_darkmode" align=middle width=14.17800779999999pt height=22.55708729999998pt/> does not change its orthonormality.
 We can pull them out of the maximization if we account for the reflection they _might_
 incur: introduce <img src="./tex/84f085a8ee01510052b15faab48ecc9b.svg?invert_in_darkmode" align=middle width=139.41221085pt height=27.6567522pt/> with <img src="./tex/bc882f306e6b364898c14e65fcffdc53.svg?invert_in_darkmode" align=middle width=124.30338194999999pt height=27.91243950000002pt/>.
-This implies that the optimal rotation for the original probklem is recovered via <img src="./tex/923dfd11bdb9a8940133a2de8cf58616.svg?invert_in_darkmode" align=middle width=102.45405884999998pt height=27.91243950000002pt/>.
+This implies that the optimal rotation for the original problem is recovered via <img src="./tex/923dfd11bdb9a8940133a2de8cf58616.svg?invert_in_darkmode" align=middle width=102.45405884999998pt height=27.91243950000002pt/>.
 When we move the <img src="./tex/a3e6efe097bf3b70a46b0e3e3611d182.svg?invert_in_darkmode" align=middle width=53.47052864999999pt height=14.15524440000002pt/> inside, we now look for an orthonormal matrix <img src="./tex/bae5a06f813149fce8f3c8a39745d442.svg?invert_in_darkmode" align=middle width=65.96338484999998pt height=24.65753399999998pt/> that is a reflection (if
 <img src="./tex/d7696a03702713fc787fb978fa395ce5.svg?invert_in_darkmode" align=middle width=108.68696025pt height=27.91243950000002pt/>) or a rotation (if <img src="./tex/e535fddca4193bc96820d56b65569e96.svg?invert_in_darkmode" align=middle width=95.90152769999999pt height=27.91243950000002pt/>):